Sleepytale Logo

 Rosie tried a ribbon stick too.

-It looked lovely until she stepped on the ribbon with her own foot.
+She swirled it in a circle, and it looked lovely until she stepped on the ribbon with her own foot.

 She tried to unstep but stepped on the other end.